 Ecommerce tends to take its triumphs a little for granted these days.
 There’s talk of how the “Amazon Effect” has upended the traditional “offline” customer journey, rendering it obsolete.
 There’s the implicit notion that a customer will no longer just mosey over to their favorite store, pick out a shirt they like, try it on in the fitting room, wait in line to buy it and then purchase it from an actual, live salesperson — certainly not in a world with 100 million loyal Amazon Prime members and counting.

 There was a time — not so long ago — when Enron executives were collectively known by their clients as “the smartest guys in the room.”
 There was a more-recent time when Volkswagen held an unimpeachable track record for emissions safety — until the so-called Dieselgate scandal came to light, sending its stock prices plummeting by 40 percent.
 There was even a time, at least before the release of Beyoncé’s “Lemonade,” when Jay-Z thought his street cred and talents as a rapper would keep his personal brand untouchable.

 When it comes to meeting Gen Z’s food cravings, fast delivery isn’t a “nice to have.”
 It’s an absolute must.

+Prefer viewing over reading?
+Scroll down to watch the video.
 There's a widening gap between how marketers and younger audiences perceive advertising - and it could cost brands a fortune, unless they’re able to find new ways of engaging Gen Z audiences both online and in-app.
 When an entire generation prefers movie theater ads and outdoor signage over digital campaigns, you'd best pay attention.